korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 will be using a **Task** class.
 This is a fairly simple class, with multiple attributes, some with enums.
-This will be very similar to the Contact Data set up lecture I did earlier, which produced lists.
+This will be very similar to the Contact Data set up section I did earlier, which produced lists.
 In this case, I'll be getting different sets of tasks, and instead of using Scanner to parse text block strings,